LarsNorlander/dev-diary/python.md

 ### 7:57 AM

 Read about reading and writing to files and the different modes and functions available to me.
 I'm a little surprised though at how you could easily override standard in and out to write or read to a file instead.

+### 7:54 PM

+Finished studying up "Reading and writing files" from the book.
+The features here that really surprised me was the ability to pickle objects and the shelf module.
+I feel like these would be some rather ridiculously useful things for a bunch of simple things.
+Pickling though has it's drawbacks and shelves don't exactly work well with concurrency.
+But aside from that, their pretty awesome!